dataforseo/TypeScriptClient/docs/interfaces/ISerpBingOrganicLiveAdvancedResultInfo.md

 > `optional` **items**: [`BaseSerpElementItem`](../classes/BaseSerpElementItem.md)[]

-Defined in: main.ts:66050
+Defined in: main.ts:66084

-items featured in the faq_box
+additional items present in the element if there are none, equals null

 ***